 - Compressing the numbers of years to a college degree

 - Removing financial and other barriers to college

-- Inspire average, underachieving and well-prepared high school students to work hard and stretch themselves intellectually.
+- Inspire average, sometimes underachieving, yet dedicated high school students to work hard and stretch themselves intellectually